uccser/cs-unplugged/csunplugged/topics/content/en/searching-algorithms/data-structures-for-searching-unit-plan/lessons/searching-with-hash-table.md

 # Mathematical links

 The right-most digit is actually the modulo 10 value.
-See the [https://csunplugged.org/en/topics/kidbots/unit-plan/modulo/](lesson on modulo) for more detail on how this idea works..
+See the [lesson on modulo](https://csunplugged.org/en/topics/kidbots/unit-plan/modulo/) for more detail on how this idea works..

 {panel end}